 Streamline and Improve IT Procurement

-The IT Procurement process is intended to manage the process of software and hardware acquisition while safeguarding the university from malicious or unsafe software or hardware products.
-The process may involve multiple reviews in the areas of IT security, law, accessibility, and finance, as well as vendors who may not be motivated to return answers to the university’s queries.
-Over recent years as demands for software and the corresponding backlog of software procurement requests have grown, the need to find new ways to streamline these processes and provide a higher level of customer service for our university constituents has become more urgent.
+The IT Procurement process manages the acquisition of software and hardware while safeguarding the university from malicious or unsafe products.
+The process involves reviews in the areas of IT security, law, accessibility, and finance, as well as direct negotiation with vendors.
+Over recent years, the software marketplace has largely moved to a subscription-based model, which has increased the need to find new ways to streamline these processes and to provide a higher level of customer service for our university constituents.